Ed Mirvish Theatre: Divided ownership

 On May 30, 1986, Cineplex CEO Garth Drabinsky met with Rakas and quickly signed the lease.
 The following day, Cineplex Odeon seized control of their part of the Imperial Six building.
-This effectively locked Famous Players out of the theatre offices, some of the projection booths, and some of the cinemas.The Supreme Court of Ontario dismissed Famous Players' application of an injunction blocking Cineplex Odeon's lease on June 2, 1986.
+This effectively locked Famous Players out of the theatre offices, some of the projection booths, and some of the cinemas.
+The Supreme Court of Ontario dismissed Famous Players' application of an injunction blocking Cineplex Odeon's lease on June 2, 1986.

-Since Cineplex Odeon lacked an entrance on Young Street, the company considered gutting their half of the building and creating a new multiplex cinema.
+Since Cineplex Odeon lacked an entrance on Yonge Street, the company considered gutting their half of the building and creating a new multiplex cinema.
 However, Cineplex Odeon quickly dropped these plans to preserve the grand lobby, staircase, and other parts of the existing interior.
 Instead, a plan was made to create a single-screen 800-seat cinema with their own entrance on Victoria Street.